solenya-group/solenya/README.md

 div ({id: 1, class:"foo"})
 ```

-All the HTML element helper functions such as `div` and `span`, call through to the `h` function. the `h` function merges multiple attribute objects using the `mergeAttrs` method, which you can also directly call yourself.
+All the HTML element helper functions such as `div` and `span`, call through to the `h` function.
+The `h` function merges multiple attribute objects using the `mergeAttrs` method, which you can also directly call yourself.

 Event handlers are specified as simply a name followed by the handler:
 ```